It’s Complicated…Family Holiday Traditions: Home or Travel?

 Creating New Family Holiday Traditions

-Unfortunately, my daughter and her family who live in Oregon aren’t able to travel to Colorado every holiday.
-So we also added another family tradition — we take the Colorado family to Oregon.
+Unfortunately, my daughter and her family who lived in Oregon, and now in Arkansas, aren’t always able to travel to Colorado every holiday.
+So we also added another family tradition — we take the Colorado family to Oregon, not always during the holidays.

 The first year my Colorado daughter, her husband, my husband and I flew into Portland, while my Oregon daughter drove there, so we could celebrate her 30th birthday.

 Then last year we all packed up for a long weekend at an Oregon Vacation home in Oregon’s Mt.
 Hood Territory — 3,200 miles!
-This has now become our family “holiday” tradition.
+Vacation Homes have now become our family “non-holiday” tradition.

 Say It Isn’t So…Home For Holidays No Longer a Family Tradition?